CrispyButtermilkChickenSalad/DM2040/README.md

 # DM2040
 A dual motor upgrade to motion systems based on 2040 extrusions and MGN12 linear rails.
-Intended for the TronXY X1, but is compatible with all CNC axis based on a 2040 aluminium extrusion.
+It was intended solely for the TronXY X1, but it is compatible with all CNC axis based on a 2040 aluminium extrusion.
 It features 6mm GT2 belt, inline belt tensioners and is scalable for your own projects.

 *This project is the precursor to an even bigger project upcoming within the next few months*